Police Misconduct Lawyers in Pittsburgh, Pennsylvania

 Actual misconduct can often fall into more than one category.
 For example, a false arrest in which an officer beats the suspect is both a criminal and constitutional violation.
 It may even be considered procedural misconduct when it violates police union regulations.

-Common Examples of Police Misconduct
+Common Examples of Police Misconduct in Pennsylvania

 When you think of police misconduct, you often associate it with police brutality.
 However, that is only one type of behavior that qualifies as misconduct.
 There are many examples of misconduct, including the following: